Funding: One Name, Several Meanings

 Episode 3: “One Heartfelt Story Is Worth More Than Ten Features”

-Episode 4: “We Are Gen Z Launching a Crowdfunding Campaign”
+Episode 4: “We Are the Gen Z Crowdfunding Pioneers”

 Episode 5: “Is There Such a Crowdfunding Campaign?
 People Deeply Dedicated to a Single Cause”

-Episode 6: “Is There Such a Crowdfunding Campaign?
+Episode 6: “There’s a Crowdfunding Campaign Like This Too?
 Everyone’s Own Way of Thinking About the Environment”

 Episode 7: “Let’s Go on a Special Trip Through Crowdfunding”